mike-lischke/java2typescript/readme.md

 Also helpful for an iterative approach is that a conversion process usually takes only a very small amount of time, in the range of seconds, depending on the project size and how fast the file system is (enumeration, file loading, file writing).

-# Limitations and Other Notes
+# What's Possible and What's Not

 It's practically never the case that two languages have the same semantic concepts everywhere and so is it with Java and Typescript, even though they are so close that much of the code can directly be taken over (after proper symbol resolution).
-This leads to certain issues:
+Yet there are aspects to consider:

 - Java interfaces are probably the most incompatible objects between the two languages.
 Java interfaces can have initialized fields and method implementations, which is not possible in Typescript.
 Hence all interfaces are converted to abstract TS classes.
 Fortunately, TS allows that a class `implements` another class, not only an interface.
 Using `implements` is however not always a good solution (especially when referencing symbols from the base class).
-An effort is made to use `extends` in simple cases (no existing `extends` clause and only one type for the `implements` clause).
-Using `extends` for all types in general is not possible, as that might lead to multiple inheritance, which is not supported by TS/JS.
+An effort is made to use `extends` in simple cases (no existing `extends` clause and only one type for the `implements` clause) instead.
+Using `extends` for all classes in general is not possible, as that might lead to multiple inheritance, which is not supported by TS/JS.
 - Another incompatible concept are iterators.
 Some iterator classes exist in the JDK polyfills (e.g. `ListIterator`), but those don't work in native JS/TS `for` loops.
 Therefore the native TS iterator is implemented instead.
 This requires manual updates where such iterators are used.
 - The tool supports constructor and method overloading, up to the point what's allowed in Typescript.
 That excludes the mix of static and non-static overloaded methods and generic methods with different type parameter lists.
+Additionally, all overloaded methods must have the same visibility (public/protected/private).
 - Java has no concept of optional fields and parameters.
-Hence it is difficult to tell if a parameter is allowed to be undefined.
+This makes it difficult to tell if a parameter is allowed to be undefined.
 This must be handled manually on a case-by-case basis.
 - Typescript does not support multi-dimensional array creation with array sizes (initializers are supported however).
 That means constructs like `new String[1][2][4]` can only be converted to TS without initial sizes: `= [[[]]]`.
 - Java automatically converts between `long` and other integer type.
 TS uses `bigint` for 64 bit integer types and the `n` suffix for bigint literals.
 In Java these integer types can freely be mixed, but TS will complain if one tries to, say, shift a bigint using a standard number literal.
 This must be solved manually.
 - Annotations usually cannot be converted, except for a very few (like @final), which are then converted using decorators.
-The current implementation is however very simple.
+The current implementation is however very basic.
 Don't expect much of that.
 - Generic constructors are not possible in Typescript.
 This must be solved manually.
 - Resources are not handled at all.
 - Anything related to Java reflection is out of the scope of this tool.
 - TS regular expressions do not support all features from Java regex, specifically these flags are not supported: Pattern.CANON_EQ, Pattern.COMMENTS, Pattern.LITERAL, Pattern.UNIX_LINES.
 - Exception behavior (specifically the message text) for included JDK polyfills is not guaranteed to be what happens in the Java SDK.
 If you need exactly the same behavior write your own polyfills.
+- Java supports automatic (un)boxing of built-in types (for example `Integer <-> int`).
+This behavior is not transformed to TS, so some manual work is required to make the conversion explicit.
+- There are also certain things to consider for nested types.
+See below for more details.

 The converter avoids extending existing classes (like `String`), which means certain functionality must be moved to other classes.
 For instance `String.format` is implemented in the static `StringBuilder.format` function.